Want to know the secret on how to get rid of hip dips fast?

 Best Exercises for Hip Dips

 Also, be careful training your TFL (tensor fasciae latae) as it’s not an area that you really want to be training.
 It can cause your hips to tighten while also increasing the appearance of your hip dips.
+This body part is found on the lower part of your outside hip about where the pockets on your pants would be.

 - Start off on all fours.